 Not necessarily.
-If you have downloaded the ebook to Adobe Digital Editions or to your mobile device (using BlueFire app) you can access the ebook without internet.
+If you have downloaded the ebook to your desktop, using Adobe Digital Editions or to your mobile device (using BlueFire app) you can access the ebook without internet.

 Can I use a computer in the library to download Adobe Digital Editions?

 Unfortunately, no. Since Adobe has set limitations on the number of devices (six in total) that can be authorized with a single Adobe ID login, you must use your own PC or mobile device(s)

 Will Adobe Digital Editions run on my mobile/tablet device?

 Yes, however the free BlueFire Reader app is recommended for iOS and Android devices to read ebooks.
 It is an equivalent software (app) that accepts the same Adobe ID login to authorize device(s).
 Check your devices app store or the FAQ at www.bluefirereader.com